luke-elson/luke-elson.github.io/CV/CV.md

 \[\*\] means selected after anonymous review.

+    1) ‘Incommensurability and Counterfactuals’, accepted for presentation in Lund, June 2021. [*]
+    2) ‘Indeterminacy and Agency’:
+        a) Oakland University, USA.
+January 2021.
-1)  'Indeterminacy and Agency' at the 'Incommensurability: Vagueness, Parity and other Non-Conventional Comparative Relations' workshop in Stockholm.
+        b) ‘Incommensurability: Vagueness, Parity and other Non-Conventional Comparative Relations’ workshop in Stockholm.
 December 2019.

 2)  Comments on Farbod Akhlaghi-Ghaffarokh's *An Argument for the Metaphysical Necessity of Moral Principles* at the Second Metaethics